 This mushroom is used in traditional Chinese medicine as a boost to the immune system and studies are being done to see what anticarcinogenic properties it contains.
-Its polysaccharides are thought to be the effective constituents.
-All i know is that it is a great spring elixer.
-It contains Antioxidants, and Polysaccharopeptides, and it seems to help people with poor imune systems as they go through cancer treatments.
+Its polysaccharides are thought to be effective constituents.
+All I know is that it is a great spring elixir.
+It contains Antioxidants and Polysaccharopeptides, and it seems to help people with poor immune systems, they are well known for their ability to fight cancer.

-As for edibility, they are far to tough to be considered edible, I say that you should enjoy them for their beauty, and use them as a medicine.
+As for edibility, they are far too tough to be considered edible, I say that you should just enjoy their beauty, and use them as medicine.

 Turkey Tail Medicine

 Turkey Tail Mushroom tincture is fairly easy to produce.
 I have added some photos to show the process.
 First, you need to clean and dry them, I use a brush to remove all debris, then a dehydrator to dry them.
 I then use a big blender to break the dried mushroom into small bits and then a small coffee grinder to powder it.

 This powdered form can be used for tea or added to food, never take the powered form without processing it by cooking or brewing in hot water.
 To get the full medicinal value out of this mushroom, you need to go a step further and create a tincture.
 More specifically, a dual extract tincture.

 Duel Extract Tinctures